QuantEcon/lecture-python.myst/lectures/inventory_dynamics.md

 You can convince yourself that initial conditions don’t matter by testing a few of them.

-For example, try rerunning the code above will all firms starting at
+For example, try rerunning the code above with all firms starting at
 $X_0 = 20$ or $X_0 = 80$.

 ```{solution-end}